danbev/learning-ai/notes/ggml-rope.md

   op_params = {0 <repeats 16 times>}, flags = 0, grad = 0x0, src = {0x0, 0x0, 0x0, 0x0, 0x0, 0x0, 0x0, 0x0, 0x0, 0x0}, view_src = 0x0, view_offs = 0,
   data = 0x7ffff70ed460, name = "pos", '\000' <repeats 60 times>, extra = 0x0}
 ```
-And in this case we did not specify a c so src2 is null.
+And in this case we did not specify a `c` argument so `src2` is null.

-Next the parameters, that is the parameters that were set on the operation
+Next the parameters, that is the tensor operation parameters not the computation
-parameters and not the computation params:
+params:
 ```console
 (gdb) p dst.op_params
 $16 = {0, 128, 0, 0, 4096, 1176256512, 1065353216, 0, 1065353216, 1107296256, 0, 0, 0, 0, 0, 0}